Why You Should Take This Course

 I liked the combination of the the practical “belts and braces” approach and the short, focused modules.
 I did some searching on the internet but did not find too much from other online training firms or universities that seems to compete with this offering.
 It looks to me to be relatively unique and I think it offers a helpful complement to the range of courses Wall Street Prep offers.

 I liked the short, focused modules that allow me the follow material in my own order and review as/when I need to.
-My initial impression is that the material is quite thorough and well put together.
+The material is quite thorough and well put together.

 The Wall Street Prep Quicklesson Series